This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 He anxiously reached for the memory of the book.
 It would give him a clue to who he was.
 Just as his hand touched the book, the memory faded.
 He let out a scream of frustration.

 He came across another memory involving this woman.
 It involved an old plane set in the middle of a field.
 Then he lost it.

 Corey.
 That was her name.
 Somehow, he knew Corey was the name of the woman whose memory he still clutched.

 He had to get back to her.
 Had to get back to Corey.

-He carelessly tossed his valise and briefcase onto the four-poster, king-sized bed.
+He casually tossed his valise and briefcase onto the four-poster, king-sized bed.
 His only other luggage was the nondescript case which contained his laptop.
-This he set carefully on the polished oak table that was surrounded by four matching chairs.
+This he set on the polished oak table; four matching chairs surrounding the table.

 He glanced at his watch.
 Time to check in, he thought as he absently lit up a cigarette.
 He pulled out his cell phone and hit the speed dial as he sat down on the bed.

-“It’s me,” he said in his low, fairly deep, very cultured voice, with an accent that clearly showed he was British Upper Class.
+“It’s me,” he said in his low, fairly deep, very cultured voice, with an accent that clearly showed his British Upper Class background.

 “Have you found him?”

 “No, Ma’am,” he replied for what seemed like the umpteenth time since he began this assignment.